GBouerat/ColoredLogcatPID/README.md

 ## Options :

+    -d  or  --device    : see adb -d
+    -e  or  --emulator  : see adb -e
+    -s  or  --serial    : see adb -s
-    -e  or  --exclude  : Exclude tag from logcat (you can exclude several tags) -p  or  --package  : Filter by Android package name -h  or  --help     : Print Help (this message) and exit -v  or  --version  : Print version and exit
+    -x  or  --exclude   : Exclude tag from logcat (you can exclude several tags) -p  or  --package   : Filter by Android package name -h  or  --help      : Print Help (this message) and exit -v  or  --version   : Print version and exit

 ## Screenshot :